The Expert Guide to Transformational Leadership in Retail

 Self-Assessment

 Transformation can create uncertainties and concerns among employees.
 Self-assessment helps executives evaluate their communication style, trust-building abilities, and employee engagement strategies.
-By assessing themselves, executives can identify ways to improve their leadership skills and lead successful transformations.
+Executives can identify ways to improve their leadership skills and lead successful transformations by assessing themselves.

 Transparent Communication

 Transformation will not happen without winning the minds of the people whom executives lead.
 Teams expect transparent communication around what is changing and why, how it will affect the people in the organization, and be open about the transformation’s potential implications.
-Communication touch points should be often, and executives should explore new communication formats to share the transformation story.
-Without transparency in communications, peoples’ trust in leadership will quickly wane, creating or intensifying roadblocks to effective transformation.
+Communication touchpoints should be frequent, and executives should explore new communication formats to share the transformation story.
+Without transparent communications, peoples’ trust in leadership will quickly wane, creating or intensifying roadblocks to effective transformation.

 Engaging High-Performers